MrGenie151/SCPCB-Rewritten/README.md

 Also, if you are on Unix please install Raylib's development dependencies.
 The guide for installing those can be found [here](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#install-required-libraries).

+To install the repository's packages, install `hmm` by following the instructions [here](https://lib.haxe.org/p/hmm/).
+Then run `hmm install` in the repository directory.

-Simply run `haxe build-<platform>.hxml` to build it.
+After that, simply run `haxe build-<platform>.hxml` to build it.
 Builds should be output in the `bin` directory.

 !!!
 WE MAY SWITCH TO LIME FOR OUR BUILD SYSTEM IN THE FUTURE!